genesisphillips/genesisphillips/README.md

 - 🧠 Hi, I’m @genesisphillips
 - 🧬 I’m a trilingual student at the University of Alabama in Huntsville
-- 🤍 I'm interested in political science, STEM, health & medicine
+- 🤍 I'm interested in political science, STEM (chem & space), health & medicine
 - 💿 I’m currently improving my french and learning german
 - 💌 genesiscphillips@gmail.com